 Speech-language pathologists (SLPs) need software that would assist in streamlining documentation, automating monotonous tasks, and making clinical information easily accessible.
 The specialty-specific software should have the ability to refer to relevant procedural codes for accurate reimbursement.
 A Speech Therapy Electronic Health Records (EHR) Software system is essential to enhance healthcare delivery through the capabilities it offers to SLP.

 To have a good understanding of how the software works, it is advisable to learn about the different features and functionalities of the software.
-Before choosing a Speech Therapy Electronic Medical Records (EMR) Software, we should check if the software has the following key features:
+Before choosing a Speech Therapy Electronic Medical Records (EMR) Software system, we should check if the software has the following key features:

 Prescriptions and Medications – The EMR software must offer e-prescribing functionality to automate a list of prescriptions that are commonly used.
 The software should be able to send these prescriptions directly to pharmacies recommended by patients so that they can easily get their medication without any hassle.